fox-it/quantuminsert/pcaps/README.md

 curl jsonip.com
 -----------------------
-We shot on our client make a request to `jsonip.com`.
+We shot on our client making a request to `jsonip.com` using curl.
 The payload is a simple textual payload containing `BANG!`.
 We shot on the SYN+ACK of the server.

  * [qi_local_SYNACK_curl_jsonip.pcap](qi_local_SYNACK_curl_jsonip.pcap)